cloudflare/cloudflare-docs/content/d1/tutorials/d1-and-prisma-orm.md

 In this tutorial, you will not need the `.env` file since the connection between Prisma ORM and D1 will happen through a [binding](/workers/configuration/bindings/).
 The next steps will instruct you through setting up this binding.

-Since you'll use the [driver adapter](https://www.prisma.io/docs/orm/overview/databases/database-drivers#driver-adapters) feature which is currently in Preview, you need to explicitly enable it via  the `previewFeatures` field on the `generator` block.
+Since you will use the [driver adapter](https://www.prisma.io/docs/orm/overview/databases/database-drivers#driver-adapters) feature which is currently in Preview, you need to explicitly enable it via  the `previewFeatures` field on the `generator` block.

 Open your `schema.prisma` file and adjust the `generator` block to reflect as follows: